Does your office chair move around when you don’t want it to?

 A slant of one inch out of ten feet is noticeable to a person, and even less of a slant can cause your chair to roll.

-Interestingly, the problem can be worse for a new chair with undamaged, well-oiled wheels.
+Interestingly, the problem can be worse for a new chair with undamaged, well-oiled chair casters.

 The Floor is Too Slick